New Day Lutheran

 If you are looking for the New Day Lutheran congregation, you have found the correct website.
 Please keep reading to learn more about us.

 We are pleased to announce a recent new direction in the vision and mission of our congregation.
 This has led to us renaming ourselves.
-We are still led by Pastor Barbara Condon, and our people remain the same great committed and compassionate group.
+We are led by Pastor Gina Herman, and our people remain the same great committed and compassionate group.
 Our place of worship (12th and Woodruff) remains the same, as does the time (3 pm on Sundays).

 Thank you for your patience as we transition to the New Day name.
 An updated logo and website are in the works.